crttcr/rivvitium-lgr/README.md

 ```
 Once running, the choices should be self explanatory:

-1. `ingest`   - click on the *Ingest file* file button or drop a file in the dropzone to select an input file
+1. `ingest`   - click the *Ingest file* button or drop a file in the dropzone to select an input file
 2. `analyze`  - optionally perform analysis on the file's contents
+3. `publish`  -
+	* click *Publish*,
-3. `publish`  - click *Publish* and choose a destination type the configure appropriate settings
+	* choose a destination type, then
+	* configure appropriate settings to land your data